oussamanaji/NLP/CausalNet/README.md

 ## Contributing

-We welcome contributions to the CausalNet project, especially those that enhance its applicability to enterprise scenarios.
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+I welcome contributions to the CausalNet project, especially those that enhance its applicability to enterprise scenarios.
+Please check the Contact section below or just submit a pull request!

 ## License